bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 ### Check
 Pass.
 Poker players, am I right?

-## On the subject of bridge scores
-### Kiss of Death
-A bridge score of 200.
-At matchpoints, +200 is often a top/-200 is a bottom.

-### Sticks and Wheels
-A score of 1100.
-Two sticks, two wheels.

-### Going for a number, a telephone number
-A large penalty.
-I suspect the etymology is because 800 is a telephone number.
-Edit: piggrass informs me that telephone numbers used to be four digits!

-### Top
-A very good matchpoint score.
-Taken literally, it means 100%, but often is used as hyperbole/approximation.
-To emphasize a full 100%, people often use an adjective along with top.
-A cold top, a complete top, tippy top, etc.

 ### Hit it, blood, business, whack, wield the axe, drop the hammer
 Doubling for penalty.